 What is Edison High School?

-Edison High School, located in Portland, Oregon, is a private educational institution dedicated to serving Learning Disabled (LD) teens.
-The school provides specialized support for students with a range of learning differences, including dyslexia, ADD, ADHD, Asperger syndrome, Tourette syndrome, dysgraphia, dyscalculia, auditory processing disorders, visual processing disorders, communication disorders, executive functioning weaknesses, and nonverbal learning disorders.
-Its focus on tailored educational strategies aims to meet the unique academic and developmental requirements of its student population.
+Edison High School, located in Portland, Oregon, is a private educational institution dedicated to providing specialized learning environments for teenagers with learning disabilities.
+The school caters to a diverse range of conditions including dyslexia, ADD, ADHD, Asperger syndrome, Tourette syndrome, dysgraphia, dyscalculia, auditory and visual processing disorders, communication disorders, executive functioning weakness, and nonverbal learning disorders.
+Its focus on meeting the unique needs of LD teens positions it as a critical resource within the special education landscape.

 How much funding has Edison High School raised?